ToshioCP/Gtk4-tutorial/gfm/sec27.md

 Bison is a parser generator.
 These two programs are similar to lex and yacc which are proprietary software developed in Bell Laboratory.
 However, flex and bison are open source software.
-I will write about how to use those software, but they are not topics about GTK 4.
+This section describes them and they are not the topics about GTK 4.
 So, readers can skip this section.

 ## How to use turtle